 People who are allergic to titanium may experience a reaction with titanium implants.
 Zirconia implants may be a better option in some cases.

 Patients with auto-immune diseases are also at a higher risk of complications from dental implants.
-You would need to discuss your condition with your dentist and come to a decision you are both comfortable with.
+You would need to discuss your condition with a dentist that offers a consultation before any treatment and come to a decision you are both comfortable with.

 Are Dental Implants Safe For Patients With Diabetes?